allengaller/zenx-read/README.md

 # Upon Reader 上心阅读器 #
 *aka the Coder Reader project*

-## Overview ##
+## About ##

-This is a powerful tool for __daily hacker news reader__.
+Upon Reader is a full-stack reader for developer and hacker.
-There will be many more awesome resources added to the readling list.

 ## Function ##